Ancient Olympic Games: Augustus

 Under the rule of emperor Augustus the Olympics underwent a revival.
 Before he came to full power, Augustus' right-hand man Marcus Agrippa restored the damaged temple of Zeus and in 12 BC Augustus asked King Herod of Judea to subsidize the games.

 After Augustus was declared a god by the Senate after his death, a statue of his likeness was commissioned at Olympia.
 Subsequent divine emperors also had statues erected within the sacred Altis.
 The stadium was renovated at his command and Greek athletics in general were subsidized.

 Nero

 One of the most infamous events of Olympic history occurred under the rule of Nero.
-He desired victory in all chariot races of the Panhellenic Games in a single year, so he ordered the four main hosts to hold their games in 67 and therefore the scheduled Olympics of 65 were postponed.
+He desired victory in all chariot races of the Panhellenic Games in a single year, so he ordered the four main hosts to hold their games in AD 67, and therefore the scheduled Olympics of 65, in the 211th Olympiad, were postponed.
 At Olympia he was thrown from his chariot, but still claimed victory.
 Nero also considered himself a talented musician, so he added contests in music and singing to those festivals that lacked them, including the Olympics.
 Nero won all of those contests, no doubt because judges were afraid to award victory to anyone else.
-After his assassination, the Olympic judges had to repay the bribes he had bestowed and declared the "Neronian Olympiad" to be void.
+After his suicide, the Olympic judges had to repay the bribes he had bestowed and declared the "Neronian Olympiad" to be void.